Bidirectional Mapping Coupled GAN for Generalized Zero-Shot Learning: Proposed Method

 \subsection{Proposed GZSL}

-Our proposed method shown in Fig.~\ref{f1} has two main challenges: 1) Learning joint distribution through bidirectional mapping and 2) Learning to hold discriminative information in synthesized features.
+As mentioned earlier, the proposed BMCoGAN addresses two broad tasks: 1) Learning joint distribution through bidirectional mapping and 2) Learning to preserve discriminative information in synthesized features.

-Fig.~\ref{2}(a) shows an illustration of the concept for task 1.
+Fig.~\ref{2}(a) shows an illustration of the concept for Task 1.
 For both seen and unseen domains, our aim is to learn the underlying semantic and visual distributions.
 We plan to construct visual features of both domains using the available class semantics.
 The quality of constructed seen class visual features can be evaluated by the available real features.
 However, for unseen classes, we do not have access to real visual features.
 Therefore, to evaluate, we utilize bidirectional mapping.
 This means we reconstruct the class semantics back from the generated features and then compare real semantics with reconstructed semantics.
-This bidirectional mapping not only helps to weakly supervise unseen feature learning, also establishes a strong coupling between semantic and visual spaces.
+This bidirectional mapping not only helps to supervise unseen feature learning, also establishes a strong coupling between semantic and visual spaces.
 To fulfill our goal of learning the joint distribution, besides the unseen domain, we extend the bidirectional mapping to the seen domain.

-For task 2, compared to the constructed unseen features, we encourage the constructed seen features to remain closer to the real seen feature space as shown in Fig.~\ref{2}(b).
-The ultimate concept of the proposed model (Fig.~\ref{2}(c)) is a combination of both the tasks.
+For Task 2, compared to the constructed unseen features, we encourage the constructed seen features to remain closer to the real seen feature space.
+As shown in Fig.~\ref{2}(b), this objective is fulfilled by pushing the constructed seen features towards the real seen features and pulling the constructed unseen features away from the real seen features.
+The ultimate concept of the proposed model (Fig.~\ref{2}(c)) is a combination of both Tasks.

+\textbf{Architecture Overview.} The proposed BMCoGAN is illustrated in Fig.~\ref{f1}.
+In the traditional CoGAN, the generators share only the bottom layers so that the GANs learn to deal with high-level concepts in the same manner.
+This also helps in learning the joint distribution of data samples.
+Unlike CoGAN, in BMCoGAN, we propose to use a fully shared generator for seen-unseen domains.
+So, the main component of BMCoGAN, the shared generator $G$ modifies the first constraint of CoGAN.
+We demonstrate that the fully shared generator is optimal than partially weight shared generators for GZSL tasks in the ablative section.